nbursa/AgoraNet/docs/ARCHITECTURE.md

-# Decentralized Plenum Architecture
+# AgoraNet Architecture

-This document provides an overview of the architectural design of **Decentralized Plenum**, a peer-to-peer platform facilitating secure, anonymous, and decentralized communication and voting.
+This document provides an overview of the architectural design of **AgoraNet**, a peer-to-peer platform facilitating secure, anonymous, and decentralized communication and voting.

 ## System Components